-2. The development shall not be brought into beneficial use until the drainage works have been completed in accordance with the approved plans.
+'No development whatsoever shall be allowed to commence until drainage arrangements have been submitted to and approved in writing by the local planning authority and the development shall not be brought into beneficial use until the drainage works have been completed in accordance with the approved plans.

-Reason: To ensure adequate drainage of the development in accordance with policy AW10 of the Rhondda Cynon Taf Local Development Plan.
+To ensure adequate drainage of the development in accordance with policy AW10 of the Rhondda Cynon Taf Local Development Plan.'